Water and Waterways

 Involvement in the GRCCC and with the Riverkeeper program assists Council in achieving the objectives and deliverables of the Environment Plan, including:

 - Re-vegetation of waterways

 - Fencing waterways in rural areas where appropriate

 - Improving city image

 If you have any questions regarding the GRCCC or the Riverkeeper Program please call Council's Bushland and Weed Management Officer on 1300 36 2170.
 Click here for more information.

 Water Efficiency Plan

-Liverpool City Council is committed to reducing the environmental impact of its facilities and activities, conserving resources, and leading by example.
-The Water Efficiency Plan (WEP) is a four-year strategic plan that, once fully implemented, has the potential to save over 18,760 kilolitres each
+Council is committed to reducing the environmental impact of its facilities and activities as well as conserving resources.
+The Water Efficiency Plan (WEP) is a four-year strategic plan that has the potential to save over 18,760 kilolitres each year.